IAL 6: Electromagnetic Radiation

 When such velocities occur, they do NOT convey information from one place to another.

 For example, turn on two flashlights pointed in opposite directions.
-You would judge the relative velocity of the two beam heads to be 2c---and you would be right---but that is a geometrical velocity since NO information is transported at greater than the vacuum light speed relative to an inertial frame.
+You would judge the relative velocity of the two beam heads to be 2c---and you would be right---but that is a geometrical velocity since NO information or energy is traveling at greater than the vacuum light speed with speed measured at ONE POINT relative to a local inertial frame.

 Lighthouses sending light beams in opposite directions are like the flashlights in the example.
 See the figure below (local link / general link: bell_rock_lighthouse.html).